 Following an in-depth study of your file by our certification department, if the outcome is positive, your project is certified.
 We will issue a certificate with details of your certified organic production.
 Your certificate will also be immediately available on our website www.certisys.eu.

-Each export of certified products to the EU must be accompanied by a batch certificate, which you must apply for via TRACES before the goods leave.
+Each export of certified products to the EU must be accompanied by a certificate of inspection (COI), which you must request via TRACES before the goods leave.
+This certificate must be validated in box 18 by CERTISYS® after the departure of the goods.

 6. Carry out an annual follow-up of your project